 Step 1: Prep Your Ribs

-Preparation is where we’ll start.
+The preparation of Memphis BBQ Ribs is very easy like smoked brisket.
 You’ll need to remove the sinewy membrane from the back of your ribs.
 There’s no way around this, as it allows the dry rub to penetrate the meat more effectively.
 To do this, slide a butter knife under the membrane at one end of the ribs and gently lift it up.
 Then, using a paper towel for grip, pull the membrane away from the ribs.

 Step 2: Apply the Dry Rub

 It’s time to bring all the dry ingredients together.
 Do this in a small bowl and once combined, generously coat both sides of the ribs with the rub, making sure to press it into the meat.
 Now you want to rest them for around 30 minutes.
 This resting process allows the flavors to seep in.